hsandt/pico-boots-demo/README.md

 You can both try the demos directly by running the game (see "Build and run" section) and read the corresponding source code.

+CAUTION: the current project is too big to fit in an official PICO-8 cartridge, as it has more than 8192 tokens.

 ## Demos

 * `main.lua` shows how to use the Flow system with gamestates.
 There is no specific demo for it, the whole app uses it, with 1 state for the main menu and 1 state per demo.